FerdinandoLM/TG_Notification_Center/README.md

 This is a bot that runs on your personal account, that notifies you on a chat you define about mentions and replies.

+Never miss a reply or a direct mention anymore.

 ============
 A Telegram Bot based on plugins using [tg](https://github.com/Rondoozle/tg).
 Forked from [LucentW's s-uzzbot](https://github.com/LucentW/s-uzzbot), which is forked from [uziins' uzzbot](https://github.com/uziins/uzzbot), which is forked from [Yagop's](https://github.com/yagop/telegram-bot).